 LET'S GET ACQUAINTED

-Young Slay’s songs have been ranked on ourstage.com, earning "Best of 20" twice, "Best of 100", "Top 10" twice, and "Top 4" three times.
-In addition, he has been on Reverbnation’s "Top 10 of Pompano Beach" for more than 24 consecutive months, increasing his fan base to 150k worldwide.
-In fact, Young Slay is focusing on supporting World Vision through Reverbnation, in which 50% of his sales proceeds will go to support less fortunate individuals.
+Young Slay’s songs have ranked on ourstage.com, earning "Best of 20" twice, "Best of 100," "Top 10" twice, and "Top 4" three times.
+In addition, he has been on Reverbnation’s "Top 10 of Pompano Beach" for more than 24 consecutive months, increasing his fan base to 250k worldwide.

 In addition to Faces Got No Race, Young Slay released R2KM: Rèd Kon Ke Makak [Stiff Like a Monkey’s Tail] and then GKNM: Granmoun Ki Nom M’ [Grown A$$ Man], the same year he completed a rigorous master’s degree program at Nova Southeastern University [NSU].
 Young Slay is currently completing a doctoral degree in clinical psychology.
 Recently, he created a record label, “Piwet Entertainment.”
 When he is not recording or performing, he enjoys visiting museums, watching cartoons, reading, and meditating.